carlosdevelops/Batch-Organizer-/README.md

 # Batch-Organization-Project
-Batch script to clean a folder by creating folders with extension names
+# Batch script to organize a folder by File extension
+# Click before and after to see example